 Have you ever wanted to drive up Big Red, the tallest sand dune in the Simpson Desert?
 The driving on this tour is not extreme and you’ll learn about the history of the region, the river systems and relax as your expert guides take care of everything you will need on your fully motel accommodated self-drive 4WD tour around the Outback, taking in Queensland, South Australia & New South Wales.

 You will be required to bring your own 4WD with reasonable ground clearance and a high/low transfer case.
 The escort vehicle is fitted with a first-aid kit, satellite phone and extra recovery gear.
-This tour is for Non-Smokers Only and does not cater for children or pets.
 You are invited to join your guides by their campfire at 4.30pm on the day prior to departure for a briefing about the week ahead and to get to know your fellow travellers.
 A camp oven meal will be served - BYO drinks & chairs.
 (Charleville Bush Caravan Park & Cottage)

 Slow Tours offers a number of other Outback Tours in Australia